Challenge encourages families to fill out the FAFSA

-Pitt County Schools is participating in a contest that encourages high school students and their families to complete the Free Application for Federal Student Aid.
+Pitt and Greene County schools are participating in a contest that encourages high school students and their families to complete the Free Application for Federal Student Aid.

 North Carolina’s First in FAFSA Challenge aims to help send more local high school seniors to college, according to groups sponsoring the challenge.
 Studies show students who complete the FAFSA are far more likely to enroll in higher education.